 Very Good-8 (VG8 or VG-8)

-Obverse: The hair is well-worn and two-thirds of the hairline is defined.
+Obverse: The hair is well-worn, and two-thirds of the hairline is defined.
 The cotton bolls are flat and outlined.
 Details in the hair by the neck are starting to be defined.
 Lady Liberty's ear will be clearly defined.

 05 of 13